 Gloves and safety glasses are a must, but you can pick these up at the dollar store.
 Those are what I use, and I find these gloves, and these goggles to work just fine.
 So for $2, your safety supplies are covered.
 Don't forget to wear a shirt with long sleeves, too!

-Buy good quality lye that's meant for soap making, in modest quantities
+Buy a good quality lye that's meant for soap making, in modest quantities.

 When I first jumped into soap making, I took the plunge and bought several pounds of lye (sodium hydroxide) all at once.
 However, I think it's a far better plan to start with buying a small amount of good quality lye, so you're not investing much in a hobby you're just getting started with.

 I've read many, many tales of soap batches gone terribly wrong, because of inferior lye that was picked up at a hardware store.
-I suggest looking online for affordable lye with free shipping, that has good reviews specifically from soap makers.
-This is sodium hydroxide that I use.
+I suggest looking online for affordable lye with free shipping, that has many good reviews specifically from soap makers.

 One of the most effective ways I save money on soap making, is to work with oils I can buy very inexpensively.
 Lard and tallow can be wonderful soap making oils, and for me, they're nearly free.
 I pay almost nothing for raw leaf lard or fatback, which I then render myself.
 So I'm always on the lookout for great soap recipes that feature a hearty percentage of lard or tallow.